mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option::  --no-headers, -h

    Do not display column headers.
-This option is ignored for GRID-format output.
+This option applies only for CSV and TAB output.

 .. option:: --quiet, -q